-Both of these positions are able to provide a Basic Service, which is a type of UK Flight Information Service (UK FIS) (see page 71 of The Skyway Code), to aircraft operating outside of controlled airspace.
+Both of these positions are able to provide a Basic Service to flights outside of controlled airspace.
+This is a type of UK Flight Information Service (UK FIS) (see page 71 of The Skyway Code).

-Military airfields are not covered 'top-down' by the civilian Area Control positions outlined in Section 1.
+Military airfields are not covered 'top-down' by the civilian En Route Control positions.

-Covers EGPX FIR airspace and airports for military operations.
+Covers EGTT and EGPX FIR airspace and airports for military operations.

-If you are departing from a military airfield and joining the airways system as civilian air traffic does, please ensure you request airways joining clearance from the relevant civilian area sector (in Section 2) before you enter controlled airspace.
-If you are unsure who to obtain this from, please ask a controller.
+If you are departing from a military airfield and joining controlled airspace in the same way civilian air traffic does, you must get a joining clearance from the relevant civilian area sector before you enter controlled airspace.
+If you are unsure who to get this from, please ask a controller or check VATGlasses.